-Kansai Gaidai University (Japan) University of Groningen (The Netherlands) Waseda University (Japan) Rhodes University (South Africa) Seinan Gakuin University (Japan) Howest University (Belgium)
+Kansai Gaidai University (Japan)

+Waseda University (Japan)

+Seinan Gakuin University (Japan)

 - Application Procedure: Students apply for these exchange programs through Furman's competitive application process, which includes an interview with the exchange program coordinator.
 Once a student is approved by Furman and nominated to the partner institution, the student will need to complete an exchange university application. - Cost: Students are billed for Furman tuition plus a \$250 study away fee.
 Depending on the exchange agreement, room and board may also be billed by Furman, in which case the rates are the same as on campus, or students will select a room and/or board option provided by the exchange university and pay these costs directly to the host university.
 All other costs, including airfare, are the student's responsibility.
 Hollingsworth, Townes, and Duke Scholars can also apply their one-time \$2000 stipend to study away programs. - Financial Aid and Scholarships: Financial aid and scholarships can be applied towards exchange programs.
-Students with financial need may apply for a Study Away Scholarship.
+Students with financial need may apply for a Study Away Scholarship. - Transfer Credit: Students who participate in exchange programs must obtain pre-approval for the anticipated courses to transfer in to Furman by completing a transfer credit authorization form.
+Please refer to the Academics section for additional information.